 - Slow cooker sweet potato beef stew

-Next, combine the steamed potatoes and flour in the large mixing bowl.
+- Next, combine the steamed potatoes and flour in the large mixing bowl.
 Stir together using a wooden spoon.
 When it gets difficult to stir, switch to using your hands.
 Mix and knead until all the flour is combined and the dough starts to form a ball.
-Dough will be somewhat sticky.
+If the dough is too wet, continue to add oat or cassava flour until the dough forms a ball and isn't very sticky.

 This recipe was inspired by Paleo Gluten Free Eats!